Los Angeles to Seattle (LAX–SEA) — Airlines, Schedules & Connections

 No flights match your filters.

-LAX–SEA is served by 14 airlines with nonstop service.
-Alaska Airlines, United Airlines and Delta Air Lines lead the route.
-The flight covers 955 miles in approximately 1h 9m.
-Beyond nonstop, 119 hubs offer 1-stop connections.
+LAX–SEA is served by 9 airlines with nonstop service.
+Alaska Airlines, Delta Air Lines and American Airlines lead the route.
+The flight covers 955 miles in approximately 2h 50m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape